 My own academic education has seen me complete a Bachelor of Technology Education and a Master of Leadership and Management in Education.
 Previously, I have taught at Northside Christian College and, more recently, I served as Principal at Bundaberg Christian College.

-I’m blessed to be married to Megan and we have two almost young adult children, Zachary and Ella.
+I’m blessed to be married to Megan and we have two young adult children, Zachary and Ella.

 I’ve had the pleasure of being Head of School – Secondary at Genesis since the beginning of 2018.